JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 # Contributing new recipes

-The instructions appear first with the rationale behind them appearing later.
+The instructions for adding a new recipe appear first with the rationale behind them appearing later.
+After that, we explain why we decided to use `make` as our build tool and provide a few resources to help developers get more familiar with it.
+Note: learning `make` isn't required to add a recipe.
+Those who are curious can learn more from this repo's example.

 ### Instructions